Pfizer to halt biosimilar output in China, sell assets to WuXi Biologics

-BEIJING (Reuters) - Pfizer Inc has decided to stop producing biosimilar products in China and sell a unit in the eastern city of Hangzhou to WuXi Biologics Inc, the U.S. drugmaker said on Wednesday.
+BEIJING (Reuters) - Pfizer Inc will stop producing biosimilar products in China and sell a unit in the eastern city of Hangzhou to WuXi Biologics Inc, the U.S. drugmaker said on Wednesday.

-The pharmaceutical industry increasingly relies for its profits on costly biologic drugs, made from living organisms that are tougher and more expensive to make than conventional medicines with chemical ingredients.
+The pharmaceutical industry increasingly relies on costly biologic drugs, made from living organisms that are tougher and more expensive to make than conventional medicines with chemical ingredients.

-“The site was planned to manufacture three biosimilars for the China market,” the company said in a response to Reuters.
+“The site was planned to manufacture three biosimilars for the China market,” the company said in a response to Reuters’ questions.

 “Pfizer commercially and technically evaluated other products for the site but none reached the level of activity for the scale of the site.”